 Durham Highway Fire Department is actively seeking volunteer firefighters.
 To become a volunteer firefighter, you do not need any prior experience or training.
 All of the training and certifications will be provided to you free of charge.
-If you have been curious about becoming a volunteer firefighter in our community, please fill out the contact form below, and our membership team will guide you through the process step-by-step.
+If you have been curious about becoming a volunteer firefighter in our community, please contact us and our membership team will guide you through the process step-by-step.

 We know that it can be intimidating to take the first step into something new, but don’t worry, our membership team will guide you through the process.
 Here is a general timeline of what to expect when joining our department as a volunteer firefighter.